Quantum beating and cyclic structures in the phase-space dynamics of the Kramers-Henneberger atom: Phase-space analysis and stability

 Additionally, we build an equally weighted coherent superposition of the two eigenstates, given by

 and localize the initial wave function in the left well of the KH time-averaged potential.
-The Wigner quasiprobability distribution corresponding to the coherent superposition in Eq. \eqref{eq:coherent} is shown in Fig.~\ref{fig:3}c) for $t=0$.
+The Wigner quasiprobability distribution corresponding to the coherent superposition in Eq. \eqref{eq:coherent} is shown in Fig.~\ref{fig:3}(c) for $t=0$.
 This coherent superposition gives a quasiprobability density with a positive peak on the left well, and a weaker, negative peak on the right well.
 The momentum ranges remain confined by the external equienergy curve.
+A similar shape is observed for a diatomic molecule, if a localized coherent superposition of the ground and excited eigenstates is constructed \cite{Chomet2019}.

 If the coherent superposition \eqref{eq:coherent} is chosen as the initial condition in Eq.~\eqref{eq:Kh average} we expect the wave packet to oscillate with a frequency $\omega_{10}=|E^{KH}_1-E^{KH}_0|=8.16 \times 10^{-3}$ a.u., which gives a period of $T_{10}=770$ a.u., which is almost eight times a field cycle.
 This behavior can be inferred from the evolution of the wave packet $\psi_{coh}(x,0)=\bra{x}\ket{\psi_{coh}}$, which is computed using the time evolution operator